SamuelEarl/fanny-pack-ui-old/src/routes/get-started.svelte.md

 The default theme should now be enabled when you start your app and you should have some utility functions available to you as well.
 Now you can edit the variables to create the theme you want.
 Read the notes at the top of the `fpcl-theme.css` file for details.

-IMPORTANT: If you change any of the CSS variable values that use a length measurement (e.g. 10px, 20%, 0.5rem), then make sure to include the units after the value that you set (e.g. px, %, rem).
+**IMPORTANT:** If you change any of the CSS variable values that use a length measurement (e.g. 10px, 20%, 0.5rem), then make sure to include the units after the value that you set (e.g. px, %, rem).
 Some of the CSS rules use the `calc()` function and they require a unit along with the length value in order to work properly.
 For example, this will work: `--fpcl-border-radius: 5px;`, but this could break some styles: `--fpcl-border-radius: 0;`.

 ## Step 4: Enable JavaScript Variables
 Create a `/src/fpcl-theme.ts` file and copy all the code from the `fpcl` package's `fpcl-theme.js` file into your `/src/fpcl-theme.ts` file.
-The components are already referencing the `/src/fpcl-theme.ts` file, so you should be ready to go.
+NOTE: The components are already referencing the `/src/fpcl-theme.ts` file, so you should be ready to go.

 You can now edit any of the variables in the `/src/fpcl-theme.ts` file.
 The values should come from [Iconify](https://icon-sets.iconify.design/).
 When you search for an icon and then select it, you will see a field to the right of your selected icon that is labelled "Selected icon".
 Copy the value from that field and replace the variable that you want to customize in your `/src/fpcl-theme.ts` file.